tobyhodges/fair-research-software/episodes/08-open-collaboration.md

 the software licenses that were designed around it prohibits charging for software.

-In 1998 the Open Source Defintion was created in 1998 and says that software which is open source must be distributed under the a license which allows the following:
+In 1998 the Open Source Defintion was created and says that software which is open source must be distributed under the a license which allows the following:

 1. Free Redistribution must be allowed
 2. Source Code must be included
 3. Derived Works must be allowed
-4. Integrity of The Author’s Source Code - Restrict distribution of modifications if patches can be distributed instead.
+4. Integrity of The Author’s Source Code - There can only be restrictions on the distribution of modifications if patches can be distributed instead.
 Must explicitly permit distribution of software built from modified source code.
 The license may require derived works to carry a different name or version number from the original software.
 5. No Discrimination Against Persons or Groups
 6. No Discrimination Against Fields of Endeavor
 7. Distribution of License - License applies to anyone the software is distributed to